kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - Gather at least two release cycles of user and operator feedback.
 - Demonstrate scale and rollout behavior at supported LWS replica counts.
-- Validate the LWS-owned conversion contract against the supported Kubernetes dependencies and building-block API graduation.
+- Validate the embedded building-block schema and flat-lowering contract against supported Kubernetes dependencies and upstream API graduation.
 - Provide stable metrics, events, conditions, and a troubleshooting guide.
 - Resolve or formally defer universal Basic Workload representation for LWS.
 - Decide the LWS gate default independently of upstream maturity;